 Professional academic advisors in the Explore Center engage undeclared students in major exploration, degree planning, and academic coursework selection.
 By working closely with all of the University’s colleges, Explore Center advisors help students design a general academic plan for one or more semesters that will allow them to progress toward a degree while also exploring the variety of opportunities offered by the University.
 Explore Center advisors also connect students with campus resources that will help further their major exploration and assist them in achieving academic success.
 Undeclared students are encouraged to meet with a professional academic advisor in the Explore Center early in their first semester at Nebraska to discuss interest areas and to develop a plan for major exploration.
 It is recommended undeclared students continue to meet with an Explore Center advisor and attend Explore Center workshops until they declare a major.
 Additional information concerning major exploration can be found on the Explore Center website.

-Professional academic advisors in the Explore Center are available for individual student meetings on a walk-in or appointment basis weekdays in 127 Love Library South.
+Professional academic advisors in the Explore Center are available for individual student meetings on a drop-in or appointment basis on weekdays in 127 Love Library South.
 Undeclared students who have not yet chosen a major have an assigned Explore Center academic advisor, but are welcome to meet with any advisor in the Explore Center.
 Students can find their assigned advisor through “My Success Network” in MyPLAN or in MyRED.
 For complete and current information on Explore Center academic advising, visit https://explorecenter.unl.edu/about/appointment or contact the Explore Center by visiting 127 Love Library South or by calling 402-472-3605.